awgutierrez/starter-academic-1/content/publication/Lp-metric-functionals/index.md

 publication: In *Annals of Functional Analysis*
 publication_short: In *Ann.
 Funct.
 Anal.*

-abstract: We present a complete characterization of the metric compactification of Lp spaces for 1≤p<∞.
-Each element of the metric compactification of Lp is represented by a random measure on a certain Polish space.
-By way of illustration, we revisit the Lp-mean ergodic theorem for 1<p<∞, and Alspach’s example of an isometry on a weakly compact convex subset of L1 with no fixed points.
+abstract: We present a complete characterization of the metric compactification of Lp spaces for $1 \leq p < \infty$.
+Each element of the metric compactification of $L_p$ is represented by a random measure on a certain Polish space.
+By way of illustration, we revisit the $L_p$-mean ergodic theorem for 1 < p < \infty$, and Alspach’s example of an isometry on a weakly compact convex subset of $L_1$ with no fixed points.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: We present a complete characterization of the metric compactification of Lp spaces for $1 \leq p < \infty$.
+Each element of the metric compactification of $L_p$ is represented by a random measure on a certain Polish space.
+By way of illustration, we revisit the $L_p$-mean ergodic theorem for 1 < p < \infty$, and Alspach’s example of an isometry on a weakly compact convex subset of $L_1$ with no fixed points.

 tags: []